Home » Course » Sides

 Fruit Salad with Honey Lime Dressing

-That’s where the Honey Lime Dressing magic comes in.
-Using just lime and honey, there is no dairy or heavy dressing involved to overshadow the fruits.
-Clean, simple, healthy, and ALL ABOUT THE FRUITS.
+That’s where the honey lime dressing magic comes in.
+Using just lime and honey, there is no dairy or heavy/creamy ingredients involved to overshadow the fruits.

-Making this Easy Fruit Salad
+Making the Fruit Salad

-You can use any fruits to make this the fruit salad of your dreams.
-I’m taking a summer theme, and am incorporating some of my summer favorites:
+As a tribute to summer, I’m totally taking a summer theme today, and am incorporating some of my summer favorites:

 Fruit Salad with Honey Lime Dressing